 Neuropsychological Assessment Rotation - Providence VA Medical Center

 Faculty Supervisor (s): Megan Spencer, PhD & Donald Labbe, PhD

-The Providence VA Medical Center (PVAMC) serves as one of the major teaching hospitals for Psychiatry and Psychology at Brown.
+The Providence VA Medical Center (PVAMC) serves as one of the major teaching hospitals for Psychiatry and Clinical Psychology at Brown.
 The PVAMC is dedicated to providing high quality comprehensive outpatient and inpatient healthcare to veterans residing in Rhode Island and southeastern Massachusetts.
 Patients are male and female veterans of the U.S. Armed Forces of varied ethnic and socioeconomic backgrounds.
 The PVAMC has one of the highest ratios of ambulatory to inpatient services of all VAs nationally.
 The MHBSS has a 20-bed inpatient unit with 700 admissions per year.
 MHBSS outpatient services have over 40,000 visits annually.
 The PVAMC serves as a primary site for Brown residents in Psychiatry, Surgery, and Primary Care Medicine.

 This rotation is housed within PVAMC’s Mental Health and Behavioral Sciences Service (MHBSS).
 Experiences are provided in adult neuropsychology in outpatient and inpatient hospital settings.
 Referrals arise from various services in the medical center, particularly MHBSS and the Neurology and Primary Care services.
 The neuropsychology training experience emphasizes the impact of psychiatric, neurological, and general medical conditions on cognitive functioning.

 The VA neuropsychology rotation is designed to emphasize the role of the neuropsychologist as an independent consultant to both outpatient and inpatient services.
 Clinical psychology residents will be provided with time for report writing and to fulfill their commitments to their year-long research and supplemental treatment placements.